 Her brother's footsteps quickened down the hallway and she held her breath.
 What was he up to now?

 Clare looked around, heart still racing.
-Biting back a smile, she shook her head.
+She bit back a smile.
 Where had Dan found the exploding candles?
 She wouldn't let him get away with this one.

-Her laugh was cut off by the shrill scream of the smoke alarm.
-Then her mother’s voice joined in.
+She was cut off by the shrill scream of the smoke alarm.
+Then her mother’s voice joined in from somewhere downstairs.
 ‘Who set that off?
+Dan!
+Clare!
+Where are you?Who set that off?
 Dan!
 Clare!
 Where are you?’

 What was Mum doing home?
-She always worked on Clare’s birthday.
 Mum worked every day.
 Especially this one.
 But now she and the smoke alarm shrieked out for all the world to hear that Clare Bateman was not likely to have a happy birthday.
 Again.

-Clare reached up to turn off the alarm in the hall outside her door.
+She sighed and reached up to turn off the alarm in the hall outside her door.
 Was it really too much to ask that her family think of her today?
 She was tired of the sombre, depressing mood.
 No party, no cake, no celebration, just a couple of gifts given without ceremony.
-Only Dan ever made an effort to brighten her birthday.
+Only Dan ever made an effort to brighten her day.

-But today she was determined to ask for what she really wanted.
+But today she was determined to get what she really wanted.
 Her ticket to independence and freedom.

 Clare looked to her mother.
-She stood at the kitchen bench making herself a cup of coffee.
-She looked surprisingly relaxed despite her reaction to the smoke alarm only a few minutes ago.
+She stood at the kitchen bench pouring milk into her coffee, surprisingly relaxed despite her reaction to the smoke alarm only a few minutes ago.
 Now was as good a time as any.
 Taking a deep breath, Clare approached, forcing herself to stand tall and not wring her hands.

-‘Mum, if you’re not busy, well, what I’d really like today is to go for my driver’s license.’
+‘Mum, if you’re not busy, well, what I’’d really like today is to go for my driver’s license.’
 She held her breath, waiting.
-She remembered when Tim had gone for his license two years ago.
-Mum’s tirade had gone on for half an hour.
-She remembered words like, No need to rush, cars are weapons, remember your father was killed in a car, Grandpa and I can drive you where you need to go, you could catch public transport …
+Tim had gone for his license two years ago and Mum’s tirade had gone on for half an hour.
+Clare remembered words like, No need to rush, cars are weapons, remember your father was killed in a car, Grandpa and I can drive you where you need to go, you could catch public transport …

 How much more would Mum react today, of all days?
 The tenth anniversary of Dad’s tragic accident.
-Clare understood Mum’s fear, but was tired of being trapped by it.
+Mum’s fear was understandable, but Clare was tired of being trapped by it.

 Mum said nothing for a moment.
-When she looked up, Clare was surprised by the softness in her expression.
+When she looked up, there was surprising softness in her expression.
 ‘I know.
 Grandpa told me you’ve been studying for the test.
-I can take you in an hour.’
+I stayed home so I can take you.’

-Clare gaped, her eyes shooting to Dan.
-He shrugged, and pulled a face.
+Clare gaped in surprise, her eyes shooting to Dan.
+He shrugged and pulled a face.

 A sliver of guilt pricked her conscience.
 She shouldn’t have manipulated Mum into the passenger seat.
-She’d broken the unspoken family rule and mentioned Dad.
-It was just a quiet, resigned murmur—’I wish Dad was still alive so he could teach me to drive,’—but it did the job.
+Mentioning Dad had broken the unspoken family rule they all lived by.
+It was just a quiet, resigned murmur—’I wish Dad was still alive so he could teach me to drive,’—but it worked.

 Now Mum sat beside her giving terse instructions.
 She had that look on her face like when Dan put soap on her toothbrush.

-Clare tried to concentrate on her mother’s advice as she looked through the spotless windscreen to the street at the end of the driveway.
+Clare tried to concentrate as she looked through the spotless windscreen to the street at the end of the driveway.
 The whole world was waiting for her.

 The first movement of the car was delightful.
 Smooth and easy.

-‘Keep the car moving.’
+‘Keep Keep the car moving.the car moving.’
 Mum sounded anxious.
 ‘Push your foot harder on the accelerator to keep it going up the slope.'

 ‘Relax, Mum.
 I’ve got this.’